openalloc/SwiftTabler/README.md

 The examples below show how the header items can support sort.

-`columnTitle` is a convenience function that displays header name along with an indicator showing the current sort state, if any.
+`.columnTitle()` is a convenience function that displays header name along with an indicator showing the current sort state, if any.
+Alternatively, build your own header and call the `.indicator()` method to get the active indicator image.

-Caret images are used by default, but are configurable.
+Caret images are used by default for indicators, but are configurable.

 ### Random Access Collection